The Heartbreaking Tale of a Bicol Lullaby

 Woke up one night to your soft voice, singing an old Filipino Bicol Lullaby “ *Sa Diklom Nin Bangui….”.
-Why is my brother crying and restless?
+Why is my brother gasping and restless?
 Mama, you are singing to keep him still and calm…..

 Take him quick to the doctor near even in the darkest of nights and dangerous tide; nothing to deter you for your baby, my brother, so dear…..